Methamphetamine: The Most Misunderstood Drug?

 And so the dopamine system turns up the knob a little bit and you say, oh, wow, you know, this is really, this is really something.

-And the fact that then the, it stops it getting sucked back.
+And the fact that then the, it stops it getting sucked back, so the dopamine will hang around for longer as well.
+That's right.

 Dopamine also helps you focus and pay attention to things, which is why a little bit of meth can work as a medication for ADHD.